 What is a jumbo loan?

 A jumbo loan is a large loan with risks for both the lender and the buyer.
-In general, a jumbo loan is for an amount equal to or greater than the current conforming loan limit in your areas.
+In general, a jumbo loan is for an amount greater than the current conforming loan limit in your areas.
 These loans are not eligible for sale to Fannie Mae and Freddie Mac and aren’t subject to their standards.

 As a result, lenders may have stricter requirements around qualification.